 Here are some of the more compelling arguments in favor of testing:

 - Needing to know

 - Some stealth microbes are more virulent than others and respond better to antibiotic therapy; a positive test can help direct therapy.

-- Obtaining lab tests for microbes supports research and increases knowledge base of stealth microbes possible.
+- Obtaining lab tests for microbes supports research and increases the knowledge base of stealth microbes.

 - Financial support for labs and institutions doing testing.

 - Testing for a specific microbe is primarily valuable for acute symptoms after a tick bite.

 - Testing for Epstein-Barr virus (EBV), cytomegalovirus (CMV), and other herpes-type viruses (there are eight that commonly infect humans) can be valuable because high titers associated with reactivation of these viruses may respond to antiviral therapy.

 Current testing options are indeed limited, and results often don’t contribute to faster or more successful recovery.
 Here’s a summary of testing limitations:

 - Multiple microbes are always present; a positive test for one does not rule out the presence of others.